heroiclabs/nakama-docs/docs/runtime-code-basics.md

 === "Go"
     ```go
     // NOTE: All Go runtime registrations must be made in the module's InitModule function.
+    //       Function arguments have been omitted in the example.

     // If you are sending requests to the server via the realtime connection, ensure that you use this variant of the function.
     initializer.RegisterBeforeRt()